 Content/Trigger Warning: Please be advised, the below article discusses trauma-related topics, including sexual assault & violence, which could potentially be triggering.

 Going through ups and downs is a normal part of an individual's life.
-Unfortunately, some people experience downs which are traumatizing like sexual assault, fighting in a war or watching someone die in front of their very eyes, they may never get over it.
+Unfortunately, some people experience downs that are so traumatizing—such as sexual assault, fighting in a war, or watching someone die in front of their very eyes—that they may struggle to ever get over it.

-It can be easy to confuse or difficult to differentiate between Acute Stress Disorder vs. PTSD.
-When someone is suffering from ASD, they experience a host of serious symptoms for a few weeks, and then the symptoms fade and disappear.
-With PTSD, the symptoms continue to linger and in some cases get worse.
+It can be difficult to differentiate between Acute Stress Disorder vs. PTSD.
+When someone is experiencing ASD, they generally exhibit a host of serious symptoms for a few weeks, and then the symptoms fade and disappear.
+With PTSD, the symptoms continue to linger and, in some cases, worsen with time.

 PTSD is not restricted to any one gender or age.
 Anyone, male or female, child or adult can develop PTSD.
 However, they may not always have the same symptoms.
 Symptoms of post-traumatic stress disorder in children can manifest itself through:

 Some factors, such as genetics, resilience, environment, history of exposure to trauma, and social support, can play a role in why certain people develop PTSD while others don't, even if they've been gone through the same traumatic event.

 For example, a girl who was raped who is able to confide in her family about what happened and have their love and support will likely be in a better position to speak to a therapist, deal with what happened, and move on than a girl who can't talk about it for fear of judgement or because they have no support system and no one to turn to.

 PTSD is an unpredictable disorder in that it does not always develop right away.
 Symptoms can begin to fester and take a while to crop up, anywhere from a few weeks to several months or even years later.

 Symptoms Of PTSD And DSM 5 Criteria For Diagnosis